 Roberts was invited to collaborate with Oxfam to create a series of photographs, which aim to move beyond traditional post-disaster documentation tracing more subtle changes in the landscape over time and exploring how lives are beginning to be rebuilt, and the challenges that still remain.
 He made two visits to one of the regions worst hit by Yolanda, Tacloban, first in early January 2014 and then in late September 2014, prior to the first anniversary in November.

-The photographs, which transition between these two time periods (Click on video icon under photographs), are not just about conveying the immensity of the disaster and recording the traumatic aftermath.
+The photographs, which transition between these two time periods (click on the video icon to view), are not just about conveying the immensity of the disaster and recording the traumatic aftermath.
 Roberts’ images show how the physical, tangible transformation of land is related to a human response to the typhoon.
 He looks at how communities re-appropriate space, even if that space bears little resemblance to the homes and businesses that formerly occupied it.
 There is a process of literal and metaphorical reclamation at work in every photograph, dense as they are with a wealth of details, symbols and nuances that allude to the complex experience of loss, hope and current economics and political issues playing out on the ground.